Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

-\paragraph{Generic Instruction Data.} This kind of data asks LLMs to solve a wide spectrum of tasks, such as writing a poem or listing a travel plan.
+\paragraph{Generic Instruction Data.} This kind of data asks LLMs to solve a wide spectrum of general-purposed tasks, such as writing a poem or listing a travel plan.
 In practice, we use the \textit{Stanford Alpaca} dataset\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}}, which is composed of about 52k instruction data generated by querying OpenAI's \texttt{text-davinci-003} API via the self-instruct technique \cite{wang2022self}.
-Recent studies have demonstrated that fine-tuning LLaMa with such data can effectively improve its ability to follow human instructions to solve various downstream tasks.
+Recent studies have demonstrated that fine-tuning LLaMA with such data can effectively enhance its ability to follow human instructions to solve various tasks.

-\paragraph{Writing Instruction Data.} To perform supervised fine-tuning for the writing scenario, we gather 10k instances for each of the six writing tasks, resulting in a total of 60k training instances.
-We leave out the paraphrasing task in order to study the performance of our models when handling ``unseen'' writing tasks.
+\paragraph{Writing Instruction Data.} To perform supervised fine-tuning for the writing scenario, we gather 10k training instances for each of the six writing tasks, resulting in a total of 60k training instances.
+We leave out the paraphrasing task in order to study the zero-shot performance of fine-tuned LLMs when handling general writing tasks.

-For the grammaticality task, we randomly select 10k data from the W\&I+LOCNESS dataset \cite{bryant2019bea}.
+For the grammaticality task, we randomly select 10k data from the W\&I+LOCNESS dataset~\cite{bryant2019bea}.
 For fluency, clarity, and coherence, we randomly pick 10k data for each from the fluency, clarity, and coherence subset of the \textsc{IteraTeR}-V2 training set \cite{kim-etal-2022-improving}.
 For simplification, we choose 2k data from the training set of TurkCorpus \cite{xu2016optimizing} and 8k data from the Wiki-Large training set \cite{kauchak2013improving}.
 For neutralization, we randomly choose 10k data from the WNC training set \cite{pryzant2020automatically}.
 Finally, we re-process all chosen multi-task writing data into the instruction-following format as described in the previous section before training.